algolia/jekyll-algolia/docs-src/src/getting-started.md

 ![jekyll algolia command example][6]

-_Note that in the animation I simplified the method call to `jekyll algolia` by using an [alternative way][7] of loading the API key and using [rubygems-bundler][8] to remove the need to add `bundle exec`._
+_Note that in the animation we simplified the method call to `jekyll algolia` by using an [alternative way][7] of loading the API key and using [rubygems-bundler][8] to remove the need to add `bundle exec`._